ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

 Therefore, compositional functions are only implemented in :mod:`ivy/functional/ivy/category_name.py`, and there are no implementations in any of the backend files :mod:`ivy/functional/backends/backend_name/category_name.py`

-For example, the implementation of :code:`ivy.cross_entropy` in :mod:`ivy/functional/ivy/losses.py` (with docstrings removed) is given below:
+For example, the implementation of :func:`ivy.cross_entropy` in :mod:`ivy/functional/ivy/losses.py` (with docstrings removed) is given below:

 .. code-block:: python